anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 <a name="4.5"></a>
 ## 4.5 Cloud Topology and Control Plane Scenarios

-Typically, Clouds have been implemented in large (central) data centers with 100' to tens of thousands of servers.
-Telco Operators have also been creating intermediate data centers in central office locations, colocation centers, and now edge centers at the physical edge of their networks because of the demand for low latency and high throughput for 5G, IoT and connected devices (including autonomous driverless vehicles and connected vehicles).
-Chapter 3 of this document, discusses [Cloud Topology](./chapter03.md#3.5) and lists 3 types of data centers: Large, Intermediate and Edge.
+Typically, Clouds have been implemented in large (central) data centres with hundreds to tens of thousands of servers.
+Telco Operators have also been creating intermediate data centres in central office locations, colocation centres, and now edge centres at the physical edge of their networks because of the demand for low latency and high throughput for 5G, IoT and connected devices (including autonomous driverless vehicles and connected vehicles).
+Chapter 3.5 of this document, discusses [Cloud Topology](./chapter03.md#3.5) and lists 3 types of data centres: Large, Intermediate and Edge.

-For ease of convenience, unless specifically required, in this section we will use Central Cloud Center, Edge Cloud Center and Intermediate Cloud Center as representative terms for cloud services hosted at centralised large data centers, Telco edge locations and for locations with capacity somewhere in between the large data centers and edge locations, respectively.
+For ease of convenience, unless specifically required, in this section we will use Central Cloud Centre, Edge Cloud Centre and Intermediate Cloud Centre as representative terms for cloud services hosted at centralised large data centres, Telco edge locations and for locations with capacity somewhere in between the large data centres and edge locations, respectively.
 The mapping of various terms, including the Reference Model terminology specified in Table [8-5](../../..//ref_model/chapters/chapter08.md#8.3.5) and [Open Glossary of Edge Computing](https://github.com/State-of-the-Edge/glossary/blob/master/edge-glossary.md) is as follows:

-- Central Cloud Center: Large Centralised Data Center, Regional Data Center
+- Central Cloud Centre: Large Centralised Data Centre, Regional Data Centre
-- Intermediate Cloud Center: Metro Data Center, Regional Edge, Aggregation Edge
+- Intermediate Cloud Centre: Metro Data Centre, Regional Edge, Aggregation Edge
-- Edge Cloud Center: Edge, Mini-/Micro-Edge, Micro Modular Data Center, Service Provider Edge, Access Edge, Aggregation Edge
+- Edge Cloud Centre: Edge, Mini-/Micro-Edge, Micro Modular Data Centre, Service Provider Edge, Access Edge, Aggregation Edge

-In the Intermediate and Edge cloud centers, there may be limitations on the resource capacity, as in the number of servers, and the capacity of these servers in terms of # of cores, RAM, etc. restricting the set of services that can be deployed and, thus, creating a dependency between other data centers.
+In the Intermediate and Edge cloud centres, there may be limitations on the resource capacity, as in the number of servers, and the capacity of these servers in terms of # of cores, RAM, etc. restricting the set of services that can be deployed and, thus, creating a dependency between other data centres.
 In [Reference Model Chapter 8.3](../../../ref_model/chapters/chapter08.md#8.3), Table 8-5 specifies the physical and environmental characteristics, infrastructure capabilities and deployment scenarios of different locations.

 Chapter [3.3.1.1.
 OpenStack Services Topology](./chapter03.md#3311-openstack-services-topology) of this document, specifies the differences between the Control Plane and Data Plane, and specifies which of the control nodes, compute nodes, storage nodes (optional) and network nodes (optional) are components of these planes.
-The previous sections of Chapter 4 include a description of the OpenStack services and their deployment in control nodes, compute nodes, and optionally storage nodes and network nodes (rarely).
+The previous sections of this Chapter 4 include a description of the OpenStack services and their deployment in control nodes, compute nodes, and optionally storage nodes and network nodes (rarely).
 The Control Plane deployment scenarios determine the distribution of OpenStack and other needed services among the different node types.
 This section considers the Centralised Control Plane (CCP) and Distributed Control Plane (DCP) scenarios.
-The choice of control plane and the cloud center resource capacity and capabilities determine the deployment of OpenStack services in the different node types.
+The choice of control plane and the cloud centre resource capacity and capabilities determine the deployment of OpenStack services in the different node types.

-The Central Cloud Centers are organized around a Centralised Control Plane.
-With the introduction of Intermediate and Edge Cloud Centers, the Distributed Control Plane deployment becomes a possibility.
+The Central Cloud Centres are organised around a Centralised Control Plane.
+With the introduction of Intermediate and Edge Cloud Centres, the Distributed Control Plane deployment becomes a possibility.
 A number of independent control planes (sometimes referred to as Local Control Planes (LCP)) exist in the Distributed Control Plane scenario, compared with a single control plane in the Centralised Control Plane scenario.
-Thus, in addition to the control plane and controller services deployed at the Central Cloud Center, Local Control Planes hosting a full-set or subset of the controller services are also deployed on the Intermediate and Edge Cloud Centers.
+Thus, in addition to the control plane and controller services deployed at the Central Cloud Centre, Local Control Planes hosting a full-set or subset of the controller services are also deployed on the Intermediate and Edge Cloud Centres.
 Table 4-5 presents examples of such deployment choices.

 |   |   | Orchestration | Identity Management | Image Management | Compute | Network Management | Storage Management |